CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Talk to your supervisor and your Second Marker at Poster Day what they would expect to see in a project of the mark you are aiming for.
 They can't tell you what mark *you* are likely to get, because it depends on your writing, but they can tell you what they would be looking for in a project like yours.

+### Who owns the Intellectual Property (IP) of my project?
+Should I choose a different project because I want to develop it into a startup?
+From the [Intellectual property policy for Students 2024-2025](https://www.bristol.ac.uk/media-library/sites/secretary/documents/student-rules-and-regs/Intellectual-Property-Policy-for-Students.pdf): _"Students own the intellectual property they create through coursework or research whil registered as students at the University...There are, however, some important exceptions to this basic principle"_.
+These exceptions are generally very specific in the case of individual projects and are likely not to apply:
+* The research is funded by the University or another third party and a condition of the funding is that the intellectual property rights belong to the funder.
+* Completing a research project - note that this isn't a normal individual project - but a project for a research group.
+You will have to sign a form in this case and it should be clear.
+* If you are employed by the university or another organisation whilst doing the project, then those parties might claim ownership.

+Otherwise, under Section 5 of the [student agreement](https://www.bristol.ac.uk/media-library/sites/secretary/documents/student-rules-and-regs/Student-Agreement.pdf#page=5.60), the University is allowed to use of student-owned intellectual property for non-commercial purposes such as educational use, research use, promotional materials etc. See Section 5.3 of the student agreement.

 # Supervisors

 ## Choosing a supervisor